realTristan/bettercache/README.md

 // It will return the removed value func (cache *Cache) Remove(key string) string {}

+// The FullTextSearch() function iterates through the cache data
+// and returns the json value of a key.
+// This value contains the Query defined in the provided
+// TextSearch object
+//
+// To ensure safety, the cache data is locked then unlocked once
+// no longer being used
+func (cache *Cache) FullTextSearch(TS TextSearch) []string {}

 // The Exists() function returns whether the
 // provided key exists in the cache func (cache *Cache) Exists(key string) bool {}